openlayer-ai/templates/python/tabular-classification/scikit-learn/churn-predictor/README.md

-# Tabular regression (scikit-learn) template
+# Tabular classification (scikit-learn) template

-This template shows how to set up Openlayer with a project built around a **tabular regression model in Python (scikit-learn)**.
+This template shows how to set up Openlayer with a project built around a **tabular classification model in Python (scikit-learn)**.
 It features Openlayer's:

 - **development** mode: used to test your model automatically using CI / CD.